English

 half-drawn.

 Lace curtains cover most of the window.
-The room is visible only in fragments — a corner of a table, the edge of a tree, the flicker of a candle.
+The room appears only in fragments: a table corner, the edge of a tree, the flicker of a candle.

 No one